-But who was John Brown?
+But who was Brown?
 Was he a hero, as many abolitionists in the North believed?
 Or was he a terrorist, responsible for the brutal murder of several farmers in Kansas and Missouri and attempting to incite a slave rebellion that could have killed thousands?
 Or was he, as he saw himself, a soldier of God, come to lead African Americans to a promised land?

 Brown’s early life did not foretell his eventual infamous deeds or legend.
 He was born May 9, 1800, in Torrington, Connecticut, the fourth of eight children to Owen and Ruth Mills Brown.
-When John was 12, he witnessed the beating of a young African American slave boy, someone he knew, and the experience moved him to become a life-long abolitionist.
+When Brown was 12, he witnessed the beating of a young African American slave boy, someone he knew, and the experience moved him to become a life-long abolitionist.

 In 1820, he married Dianthe Lusk, who bore him seven children before her death in 1832.
 A year later, he married Mary Ann Day, who gave him 13 children over the next 21 years.
-From 1820 to 1850, John Brown worked at a number of jobs.
+From 1820 to 1850, Brown worked at a number of jobs.
 Often experiencing financial difficulties, the family moved around the northeastern United States.
 Upon hearing of the murder of abolitionist Elijah P. Lovejoy, Brown dedicated his life to the destruction of slavery.

-In 1846, John Brown moved to Springfield, Massachusetts, a bastion of the anti-slavery movement.
-He joined the Stanford Street “Free Church”, founded by African-American abolitionists and was radicalized by the speeches of Frederick Douglass and Sojourner Truth.
+In 1846, Brown moved to Springfield, Massachusetts, a bastion of the anti-slavery movement.
+He joined the Stanford Street “Free Church”, founded by African American abolitionists and was radicalized by the speeches of Frederick Douglass and Sojourner Truth.
 During his time in Springfield, Brown often took part in the Underground Railroad and recruited his sons to help transport or guide run-away slaves from the South through the North and into Canada.

 With the passing of the Kansas-Nebraska Act, in 1854, the stage was set for a violent showdown between pro- and anti-slavery supporters.
 The bill, pushed through Congress by Illinois Senator Stephen Douglas, applied popular sovereignty in Kansas and Nebraska to decide whether to permit slavery in either state.
-In November, 1854, hundreds of pro-slavery delegates streamed into Kansas from neighboring Missouri.
+In November 1854, hundreds of pro-slavery delegates streamed into Kansas from neighboring Missouri.
 Termed “Border Ruffians” they helped elect 37 of the 39 seats in the state legislature.

-In 1855, John Brown went to Kansas after hearing from his sons living there about the danger of Kansas becoming a slave state.
+In 1855, Brown went to Kansas after hearing from his sons living there about the danger of Kansas becoming a slave state.
 After hearing of the sacking of Lawrence, Kansas by pro-slavery forces, Brown and his band went on a rampage.
-On May 24, 1856, armed with rifles, knives, and broadswords, Brown and his men stormed into the pro-slavery settlement of Pottawatomie Creek, dragged the settlers out of their homes and hacked them to pieces, killing five and severely wounding several others.
+On May 24, 1856, armed with rifles, knives and broadswords, Brown and his men stormed into the pro-slavery settlement of Pottawatomie Creek, dragged the settlers out of their homes and hacked them to pieces, killing five and severely wounding several others.

-Over the next three years, John Brown traveled throughout New England collecting money from the same wealthy mercantile people who put him out of the woolen business several years earlier.
+Over the next three years, Brown traveled throughout New England collecting money from the same wealthy mercantile people who put him out of the woolen business several years earlier.
 Brown was now considered a criminal in Kansas and Missouri and there was a reward for his capture.
 But in the eyes of Northern abolitionists, he was seen as a freedom fighter, doing God’s will.
 By this time, he had devised a plan to travel to the South and arm slaves to incite a slave rebellion.
 Many, though not all of his contributors knew the details of his plans.
 In early 1858, Brown sent his son, John Jr., to survey the country around Harpers Ferry, the site of the federal arsenal.